intoli/remote-browser/README.md

 Remote-Browser provides a minimalistic and lightweight framework for automating browsers using vanilla [JavaScript](https://tc39.github.io/ecma262/), [HTML browsing contexts](https://html.spec.whatwg.org/multipage/window-object.html#the-window-object), and the [Web Extensions API](https://developer.mozilla.org/en-US/Add-ons/WebExtensions).
 If you're already familiar with these technologies, then you already know almost everything that you need to use Remote-Browser.
 If not, then there are vast learning resources out there, like [The Mozilla Developer Network (MDN)](https://developer.mozilla.org/en-US/docs/Web), which can get you up to speed in no time.
-Be sure to check out the [Introduction](#introduction) to learn about how Remote-Browser makes it easy to use these technologies.
+Be sure to check out the [Introduction](#introduction) and [Usage Examples](#usage-examples) to learn about how Remote-Browser makes it easy to use these technologies.

 ## Table of Contents

 - [Introduction](#introduction) - A detailed explanation of what Remote-Browser is and the core concepts behind the project.
 - [Installation](#installation) - Instructions for installing Remote-Browser.
+- [Usage Examples](#usage-examples) - Illustrative examples of how Remote-Browser can be used.
 - [Development](#development) - Instructions for setting up the development environment.
 - [Contributing](#contributing) - Guidelines for contributing.
 - [License](#license) - License details for the project.